Skip to main content

 Where teams get this wrong

 Most teams choose a fractional CMO firm the way they hire a senior employee: they over-index on logos, career history, and category familiarity.
-Those things help, but they do not predict whether the engagement will create operating clarity.
+Those things help, but they do not predict whether the engagement will actually make marketing decisions clearer.

-• They buy a résumé instead of a system: A great operator with no cadence can still leave the team spinning.
+• They buy a résumé instead of a way of working: A great hire with no rhythm can still leave the team spinning.
 Ask how the firm runs the work, not only where the CMO has worked.

 • They confuse advisory with ownership: Advice is useful when the team can execute.
-If the company needs prioritization, decision-making, and cross-functional pressure, the fractional CMO must operate inside the business, not comment from the outside.
+If the company needs prioritization, decision-making, and cross-functional pressure, the fractional CMO has to work inside the business, not comment from the outside.

-• They ignore the bench: Marketing problems rarely fit inside one person’s calendar.
-Positioning, content, demand, lifecycle, reporting, and AI workflow often require different muscles.
+• They ignore who comes with the CMO: Marketing problems rarely fit inside one person's calendar.
+Positioning, content, demand, lifecycle, reporting, and AI workflow often call for different skills.

-• They scope too broadly: “Fix marketing” is not a scope.
-A strong engagement names the first problems, the meeting rhythm, the deliverables, and the executives who must participate.
+• They scope too broadly: "Fix marketing" is not a scope.
+A strong engagement names the first problems, the meeting rhythm, the deliverables, and the executives who have to take part.

 • They delay hard calls: The right firm will force decisions on ICP, narrative, channel focus, budget allocation, team structure, and what not to do.
 That is the work.

-Nyman Media’s position is simple: choose the fractional CMO firm that fits the operating reality of the company.
-If the work requires an embedded executive, a tighter cadence, and selective bench support, do not hire a loose network or a campaign vendor and expect CMO-level change.
+Nyman Media's position is simple: choose the fractional CMO firm that fits how the company actually runs.
+If the work needs an embedded executive, a sharper weekly rhythm, and selective support from a team, do not hire a loose network or a campaign vendor and expect CMO-level change.

 Frequently asked